Focus on your passion and contribute to arts research

 - a 48 unit thesis component.

-Satisfactory participation in the Faculty Honours Seminar is also required.
+Satisfactory participation in the School's honours seminars, including completion of at least one oral presentation, is also required.

 If completing the honours program part-time over two years, the first year will normally comprise coursework and the second will be dedicated to your thesis.